-The aim of New Neighbours is to highlight the positive social and economic contributions that are made by migrants and refugees throughout communities across Europe.
+The aim of New Neighbours is to highlight the positive social and economic contributions made by migrants and refugees throughout communities across Europe.
 By promoting direct participation in media production and intercultural dynamics, it is hoped to foster tolerance and acceptance for migrants and refugees in EU member states.

 to challenge stereotypes and expose commonly held myths, placing migrant voices at the heart of discussions on migration and delivering innovative messaging in order to help promote the integration of migrants into local communities.

 In an age where community involvement and partnerships with civil society are increasingly being acknowledged as indispensable for democracy, media too are more and more recognising civil society organisations (CSOs) as a source of alternative information, story ideas and experts.
-And while in pre-Internet era CSOs had to wait for journalists to approach them, the WWW gave an opportunity to CSOs to use new media platforms to put the voices of civil society through.
+And while in pre-Internet era CSOs had to wait for journalists to approach them, the WWW gave the opportunity to CSOs to use new media platforms to put the voices of civil society through.

 Through New Neighbours, the project partners will train civil society organisations to run their own campaigns as well as to effectively communicate with journalists to spread constructive stories about migrants and refugees.